 Programme Code: 09 M.Sc Computer Science

-Core Practical 3: Advance ced Java Lab
+Title of the Paper Core Practical 3 : Advanced Java Lab

-Batch Semester Hours / Week Total Hours Credits
+Batch Hours / Week Total Hours Credits

-2021-2022 II 5 75 3
+2022-2023 5 75 4

 - 1. The course inculcates the fundamentals and dynamics of OOPs paradigm. - 2.
 To demonstrate the GUI and advanced functionalities enriching the development skill. - 3.
 To simulate the industrial demands and expertise in the specified domain.